krakenh2020/MPCService/README.md

 The system is designed to work with datasets in CSV format.
 The assumption is that a dataset is given in a file ending with `.csv`: in the first row the names of the columns should be given while all the other fields should be numerical values.
 See `data_provider/datasets/breast_canser_dataset.csv` for an example.
-MPC nodes can compute on one dataset or join multiple ones without knowing the data in plaintext.
+The MPC nodes can compute on one dataset or join multiple ones, without knowing the data in plaintext.

 Datasets that MPC nodes can use, can be provided in two ways: